GitLab acquires DevSecOps startups Peach Tech and Fuzzit

 GitLab had made three known acquisitions before now, the last one back in 2018 when it procured Canadian cybersecurity startup Gemnasium, a platform that enables developers to address security vulnerabilities in open source code.
 The latest acquisitions are consistent with GitLab’s previously stated aim, which is to create an all-in-one platform for developers, security, and operations teams.

-The goal with Peach Tech and Fuzzit is to integrate the various technologies into GitLab, meaning that customers won’t need to use standalone fuzz testing services.
-It’s also one more reason for an enterprise client to upgrade to the Gold / Ultimate plan, the most expensive of GitLab’s subscription plans.
+The goal with Peach Tech and Fuzzit is to integrate their various technologies into GitLab, meaning customers won’t need to use standalone fuzz testing services.
+It’s also one more reason for an enterprise client to upgrade to the Gold / Ultimate plan, the most expensive of GitLab’s subscription tiers.

 “Fuzzit and Peach Tech will be completely integrated into GitLab and will be available as part of the GitLab platform,” DeSanto said.
 “Full integration has started, and GitLab users will begin to use these new technologies starting in July, with full integration expected to be done by the end of the year.”

-GitLab raised $268 million at a $2.7 billion valuation back in September, and it’s currently gearing up for a planned IPO this coming November.
+GitLab raised $268 million at a $2.7 billion valuation back in September, and it’s currently gearing up for a planned IPO this November.